Davor Zovko: Biography

 In the mid-1980s, Zovko began studying solo singing as a bass-baritone at the Music School in Mostar, first with prof. Jarmila Prpić, and later with prof. Amira Voljevica and prof. Orijana Vozila.
-Preparations with prof. Paša Gackic, for her regular class at the Sarajevo Music Academy, were interrupted by the Bosnian War.
+Preparations with prof. Paša Gackić, for her regular class at the Sarajevo Music Academy, were interrupted by the Bosnian War.
 As a soloist, Zovko performed in Croatia, Germany, Denmark, United Kingdom and Sweden, among others.
 In 1998, he published, together with the American pianist and priest of the Swedish Lutheran Church Timothy Stayton, an album with solo songs of Ivan von Zajc.
 The purpose of this musical production, produced by Bo Edving and recorded in the Swedish studio Skyline, in collaboration with the Croatian Catholic Missions in Sweden, was, among other things, to present Croatian art music to Swedish audiences.
 Humanitarian concerts take a special place in Zovko's singing career.
 They were earlier performed for the purpose of giving aid to Zovko’s war-torn homeland, and later for supporting the Christian schools in the Holy Land.
 Zovko received several awards for his long-term humanitarian and cultural work.

 Davor Zovko also runs his own company for heraldry and heraldic art and is considered by some to be one of the most famous heraldists and heraldic artists in Scandinavia.
 He composed a number of new coats of arms for private individuals, high church officials, associations, companies, and other organizations, as well as several celebrities.
 His heraldic images have been published in numerous coats of arms, books and articles.
 Since 1999, Zovko has been a member of the editorial board of the Scandinavian Roll of Arms.
 He is also a member of other heraldic associations and organizations.
 In addition to a rich artistic and journalistic production, Zovko's heraldic opus includes a series of lectures on heraldry and knighthood, including several master classes for professional heralds.
 Zovko's lectures were given in Bosnia and Herzegovina, Croatia, United Kingdom, Denmark and Sweden.